 The Washington State Department of Corrections (DOC) is made up of dedicated professionals who work hard to improve public safety.
 Employees work in a variety of specialties and programs to administer a comprehensive system of corrections for convicted law violators in the state of Washington (RCW.72.09.010 ).

-See the list below for more information about the organizational departments delegated to accomplish certain function or duties necessary to operating the Department.
+See the list below for more information about the organizational divisions delegated to accomplish certain function or duties necessary to operating the department.

 - Office of the Secretary